 - Difficulty: Easy.
 You can do most of this with online searches and phone calls.

 - Time Required: Varies.
 It could be only 15 minutes well spent.
 Or, you may want to spend more time analyzing which company is right for you.

-- Compare rates.
-Use an online comparison site like UtilityChoice.com or AllConnect to look up all of the rates and plans that are available in your area.
+- Compare Rates: Use an online comparison site such as UtilityChoice.com or AllConnect to look up all of the rates and plans that are available in your area.
 Check before entering any personal data to ensure the site is current and will be giving you information that is valid for the current year.